Florida sets record again with 257 new coronavirus deaths; cases remain under 10,000

-For the fourth day in a row, Florida increased its daily record for increased residents deaths by 4 to 257, including 94 in Miami-Dade County, as cases remained under five digits for six consecutive days, 9,007, the Florida Department of Health announced Friday.
+For the fourth day in a row, Florida increased its daily record for increased residents deaths by 4 to 257, including 96 in Miami-Dade County, as cases remained under five digits for six consecutive days, a U.S.-high 9,007, the Florida Department of Health announced Friday.

+Texas for the second day in a row reported the most deaths in the U.S., 295 after a record 322 Thursday and 315 Wednesday and is in eighth place behind Florida.
+California reported 96 after a record 197 the day before and is in third place overall.

+In the U.S., Florida represented 17.6 percent of the deaths and 12.7 percent of the cases.

 Palm Beach County's fatalities increased by 9 after 11 Thursday and a record-tying 21 Tuesday for a total of 815, which is the second highest in the state.

-Okechobee, which had one death removed Thursday, reported a rise of 4 deaths to six with the first two one week Saturday.
+Okeechobee, which had one death removed Thursday, reported a rise of 4 fatalities to six with the first two one week Saturday.
+July 18.
 On the Treasure Coast, Martin increased by 2 to 75, St. Lucie also 2 to 120 and Indian River by 4 to 45.
-Miami-Dade, was 4 shy of 100 compared with 60 the day before and Broward by 33.
+Miami-Dade was 4 shy of 100 compared with 60 the day before and Broward by 33.

-Since the first two deaths were announced on March 6, the toll has climbed to 6,843, which is in seventh place in the United States.
+Since the first two deaths were announced on March 6, the toll has climbed to 6,843.
 Nonresidents remained at 123 with a total death count of 6,966.

 Previous records were 257 Thursday, 216 Wednesday and 186 Tuesday.